kloy/assetix/README.md

 This will cause the compiler to not use the embedcss filter which means all images will be requested as normal.

+## API

+The public available APIs are described in interfaces.
+Currently the iAssetix and iCompiler interfaces exist.
+This project follows [Semantic Versioning](http://semver.org/).